gittogethers/platzi/README.md

 ## Getting Started
 ### The Application
 Go to and fork [this](https://github.com/ritarenee15/foodme-platzi) repository.
 This is also where you will submit your final application.
+The OpenTelemetry bonus challenge will appear during the duration of the challenge.
+Watch out for the announcement!

 ### New Relic Setup
 - First, create your free New Relic account [here](https://one.newrelic.com?utm_source=github&utm_medium=community&utm_campaign=global-fy25-q1-signups&utm_content=repo).